KarnellSchultz/perils-app/README.md

 } as const;
 ```

+This is a great example of how I like to use React Context to create components in a way that encourages composability rather than passing props down to compoents for them to render UI elements.

 ### Close button on Modal

 The `<Modal />` component has a new close button.
 It can be used to close the button along with clicking outside of the modal area or the ESC key.

 ### TypeScript Support